 100% natural fibre sourced in Sweden and crafted with quality in mind.

-We are proud to be working with Swedish Wool, starting with our Fall Winter 2021 Collection and we look forward to continuing this collaboration for many seasons to come.
-For Fall Winter, Swedish wool is seen in two signature menswear and womenswear outerwear pieces- the Faaro peacoat for women and the Gotland tailored coat for men.
-Both styles are crafted from 100% Swedish Wool which is undyed and designed with long-lasting quality in mind.
+We are proud to be working with Swedish Wool, which started with our Fall Winter 2021 Collection, and we look forward to continuing this collaboration for many seasons.
+For Fall Winter 2023, Swedish wool is seen in new wardrobe icons designed with long-lasting quality in mind.

 Using these natural resources on a local level is a great way to learn about the environmental footprint of a product and value the craftsmanship that goes into producing a wool garment.
 By using Swedish wool, Tiger of Sweden is using an unused resource that guarantees animal welfare under Swedish law and ensures European production – from fibre to final product.